 —Saul Levine, Owner, Mount Wilson Broadcasting

 Case in point, Saul says there are power lines behind his office building which, when pulling out of the parking garage, would override the audio of Mount Wilson’s 1260 KSUR on the car radio.
-But after installing the Omnia.7AM, “It was like going to 50,000 watts at 540,” Saul exclaims.
+But after installing the Omnia.7AM, “It was like going to a much higher powered station,” Saul exclaims.
 “It just overcame all the noise."
 And following a recent format change at KSUR, the ratings began to climb, even challenging some of FMs in the competitive L.A. market.
 While the programming change played a part, Saul contends the change to the Omnia.7AM was a major factor in the ratings boost.

 Saul believes that for a relatively modest investment, AM radio stations could sound much better, and many AM owners would feel like they’re back in business.
 “This is not just my opinion - this is proof.
 This happened,” Saul testifies, to emphasize his belief in the 7AM.